-All information needed for an advocacy initiative must be collected, well understood and kept in a secure place.
-This includes the plan, regulations, and norms set by the government and other institutions in regard to the issue that is being taken up for advocacy.
+All information needed for an advocacy initiative must be collected, understood, and kept in a secure place.
+This includes the plan, regulations, and norms set by the government and other institutions with regard to the issue that is being taken up for advocacy.

+Policy analysis is the starting point when trying to discover the underlying causes of poverty and discrimination.
+If a problem is seen as an issue for advocacy, policy analysis helps deepen understanding of the underlying causes.
+This process also helps maintain the focus of the advocacy initiative.
 Policy analysis also examines the dynamics within society in relation to the issue.
-Without undermining conventional modes of problem analysis and the formation of a problem tree, policy analysis gives priority to deepening the processes of analysis that is to provide inputs for the advocacy projection (Figure 2.1).
+Without undermining conventional modes of problem analysis and the formation of a problem tree, policy analysis gives priority to deepening the processes of the analysis that is to provide inputs for the advocacy projection (Figure 2.1).

 As the first step in the advocacy planning framework, this section presents various tools for policy analysis.
 Some of the tools come in a logical sequence, while others apply on a random basis.
-This chapter also makes certain suggestions as processes for policy analysis.
+This chapter also makes certain suggestions on processes for policy analysis.
 It includes knowing the policy issues, identifying key actors, identifying the institutions and individuals that influence the policy environment, and how to craft policy options (Figure 2.2).